kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/hpa.md

 4.3.
 Click **Next → Create** to complete creation.

-So far, we've created 2 deployments (i.e. hpa-example and load-generator) and 1 service (i.e. hpa-example).
+So far, we've created two deployments (i.e. hpa-example and load-generator) and one service (i.e. hpa-example).

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716222833.png#alt=)

 ### Step 5: Verify the HPA

 5.1.
-Click into `hpa-example` and inspect the changes, please pay attention to the HPA status and the CPU utilization, as well as the Pods monitoring graphs.
+Click into `hpa-example` and inspect the changes.
+Please pay attention to the HPA status and the CPU utilization, as well as the Pods monitoring graphs.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190322010021.png#alt=)

 ### Step 6: Verify the Auto Scaling

 6.1.
-When all of the load-generator pods are successfully created and begin to access the hpe-example service, as shown in the following figure, the CPU utilization is significantly increased after refreshing the page, currently rising to `722%`, and the desired replicas and current replicas is rising to `10/10`.
+When all of the load-generator pods are successfully created and begin to access the hpa-example service, as shown in the following figure, the CPU utilization is significantly increased after refreshing the page, currently rising to `722%`, and the desired replicas and current replicas is rising to `10/10`.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716223104.png#alt=)

 > Note: Since the Horizontal Pod Autoscaler is working right now, the load-generator looply requests the hpa-example service to make the CPU utilization rised rapidly.
-After the HPA starts working, it makes the backend of the service increases fast to handle a large number of requests together.
-Also the replicas of hpa-example continues to increase follow with the CPU utilization increases, which demonstrates the working principle of HPA.
+After the HPA starts working, it makes the backend of the service increase fast to handle a large number of requests together.
+Also the replicas of hpa-example continue to increase following with the CPU utilization increase, which demonstrates the working principle of HPA.

 6.2.
-In the monitoring graph, it can be seen that the CPU usage of the first Pod that we originally created, showing a significant upward trend.
-When HPA started working, the CPU usage has a significant decreased trend, finally it tends to be smooth.
+In the monitoring graph, we can see the CPU usage of the first created Pod shows a significant upward trend.
+When HPA starts working, the CPU usage has a significant decreased trend.
+Finally it tends to be smooth.
 Accordingly, the CPU usage is increasing on the newly created Pods.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716223415.png#alt=)